What Makes ASi-5 so Safe (for the Future)

 ASi-5 Makes it Difficult to Capture Exchanged Messages

-Another special feature of ASi-5 also ensures greater safety: Due to ASi-5 using data transmission via OFDM with dynamic frequency allocation, the capture of exchanged messages is very complicated.
-The entire context for establishing a connection between master and node would be required.
-Exact synchronization of the clock frequencies, as it takes place between master and node according to the ASi-5 protocol would additionally be required.
+Another special feature of ASi-5 also ensures greater safety: Due to Asi-5 using data transmission via OFDM with dynamic frequency allocation, the capture of exchanged messages is very complicated.
+The entire context for establishing a connection between master and slave would be required.
+Exact synchronization of the clock frequencies, as it takes place between master and slave according to the ASi-5 protocol would additionally be required.
 Only then can signals be decoded at all.
 Another important point is that, depending on frequency, the signal strength is not equal at all spatial positions.
-Master and node negotiate this with each other in an optimized way, but this considerably increases the difficulty of listening in.
+Master and slave negotiate this with each other in an optimized way, but this considerably increases the difficulty of listening in.
 In contrast, it is extremely easy to capture Ethernet telegrams with commercially available Ethernet TAPs or standard mirror ports.

 Data transmission using OFDM with dynamic frequency allocation makes unwanted eavesdropping more difficult